 Creating 'Value' From Big Data

-In 2013, we saw a significant shift from “experimental" Hadoop projects to real-world production application of Hadoop.
+In 2013, we saw a significant shift from “experimental" Hadoop projects to real-world production applications of Hadoop.
 Hadoop is no longer just a cool thing to try, but considered a viable enterprise platform.
 Customers across all industries are not only implementing Big Data solutions, but they are also rapidly adopting Data Science as a key strategic initiative.

 This brings new business opportunities for vendors, a flurry of choices for customers and with that, naturally, a certain confusion on which platform and which tools to select.
 For customers, it is not easy to cut through the “marketing noise” and to identify the solution that is best for a specific task.